-To cultivate the human connection with the beauty of living landscapes.
+To connect people with plants and the beauty of living landscapes.

 Operational Mission Statement

 We do this through plant displays and collections, education, conservation, and as a setting for cultural enrichment and events.

 In 1930, Dr. Walter P. Cottam, co-founder of The Nature Conservancy and chairman of the Botany Department at the University of Utah, began using campus land for plant research.
 For more than 30 years, he evaluated plants to determine their adaptability to our region.

 In 1961, the Utah State Legislature formally recognized Cottam's impressive collection by designating the University's campus landscape as the State Arboretum.
 The original legislation mandated that the Arboretum "provide resources and facilities for cultivating a greater knowledge and public appreciation for the trees and plants around us, as well as those growing in remote sections of the country and world."

 With the growth of the Arboretum, the University of Utah hired Richard Hildreth as a full-time director to initiate meaningful interpretation of the collections and to develop educational programs emphasizing practical horticulture and plant identification.